praneybehl/claude-code-review-mcp/README.md

 2.  **Run the MCP Server:**
     Execute the following command:
     ```bash
-    npx -y claude-code-review-mcp
+    npx -y @vibesnipe/code-review-mcp
     ```

-    This command will download (if not already cached) and run the `claude-code-review-mcp` server.
+    This command will download (if not already cached) and run the `@vibesnipe/code-review-mcp` server.
 You should see output in your terminal similar to:
-    `[MCP Server] Claude Code Reviewer MCP Server is running via stdio and connected to transport.` The server is now running and waiting for an MCP client (like Claude Code) to connect.
+    `[MCP Server] Code Reviewer MCP Server is running via stdio and connected to transport.` The server is now running and waiting for an MCP client (like Claude Code, Cursor, or Windsurf) to connect.

 ### Optional: Global Installation